Top 9 Causes of Copper Corrosion in Home Piping Systems

 Hotlines should be less than 4 feet per second.

-1. Minimize hot water temperature.
-Make sure return lines in a circulating hot water system have the same diameter as the supply lines.
+- Minimize hot water temperature.
+In a circulating hot water system, make sure the return lines are the same diameter as the supply lines.

-1. Prevent electrical currents by grounding directly to a copper rod driven into the earth.
+- Prevent electrical currents by grounding directly to a copper rod driven into the earth.
 Do not attach a grounding wire to water pipes other than the main pipe ground.
-Route wires away from water pipes and don’t use galvanized nails that touch copper piping.
+Route wires away from water pipes, and don’t use galvanized nails that touch copper piping.
 CAUTION: This may need to be done by a qualified electrician.

-1. Choose fluxes that meet ASTM B813 standard.
+- Choose fluxes that meet ASTM B813 standards.

-1. Specify that copper tube and fittings be installed according to ASTM B828-92 standards
+- Specify that copper tubes and fittings be installed according to ASTM B828-92 standards

-1. Emphasize careful reaming of the cut ends to reduce turbulence.
-Plumbing inspectors and the Copper Development Association both report that un-reamed tubing corrodes and fails much more quickly than tubing which is properly reamed.
+- Emphasize careful reaming of the cut ends to reduce turbulence.
+Plumbing inspectors and the Copper Development Association both report that un-reamed tubing corrodes and fails much more quickly than tubing that is properly reamed.

-2. Use correct ASTM B813 fluxes.
-Using excess flux or a corrosive flux cause early pipe failures.
+- Use correct ASTM B813 fluxes.
+Using excess flux or a corrosive flux causes early pipe failures.

 Fast Help Form Click Here